 Content may be the essential factor for your resume, but it does not mean that the other minor details should be ignored.
 Use a font letter and size that seem professional and formal.
 One-inch margin size for all sides and using single spaces for each line are used as the standard format.
 Make sure that your resume is clean and professional-looking.

 Do you have a trusted family member or friend who can go over your resume for final editing and proofreading?
 It is best that your work is checked before printing it for final submission.
 It may be littered with typographical and grammar issues that are a no-no in employment applications.

 All these tips will help you land a good job after graduation or even during college.
 You can refer to some samples provided by Indeed and learn more about several industries’ different templates.

 8. Embrace a new and better you!

 The winter holidays entail a new year approaching.
 The year 2020 went by drastically; we couldn’t wait to start the next one already!
 Although changes have already begun even during the early months of this year, you might have some other fresh concepts and ideas to apply for your new year.
-Plan them out in your school break.
-Whether you want a unique physical look like cutting your hair, changing your hair color, change your clothing styles, or revamp your room: any change is healthy for your nurture and growth.
+Plan them out during your school break.
+Whether you want a unique physical look like cutting your hair, changing your hair color, changing your clothing styles, or revamping your room: any change is healthy for your nurture and growth.